Freeman For-Credit Internship Program (FFCIP)

 Employers will be sent the letter in anticipation of your start date and then you should be ready to start!!

 Students should plan for a 5-7 day turnaround from successful application submission to "Letter of Understanding" creation and submission to employers.
 This process may take longer during peak times in the semester.

 Students - It is your responsibility to complete this process before you start working.
 Do not assume this can be done within a matter of hours.

 Students will be enrolled in the For-Credit Internship class as follows:

-- If you internship is in the SUMMER, you will be enrolled in the class in the FALL semester AFTER your internship.
-We do not enroll students in the class during the summer or you will be responsible for additional fees for enrollment which you will be required to pay to the univesity.
+- If your internship is in the SUMMER, you will be enrolled in the class in the FALL semester AFTER your internship.
+We do not enroll students in the class during the summer or you will be responsible for additional fees for enrollment which you will be required to pay to the university.
 These fees are part of your normal tuition when the class is part of your fall/spring schedule of classes.

 - If your internship is in the FALL, you will be enrolled in the class in the FALL semester up until the last day to add classes to your schedule.
 If you enroll in the program after the last day to add classes, then the class will be added to your schedule in the next SPRING Semester.

 - If your internship is in the SPRING, you will be enrolled in the class in the SPRING semester up until the last day to add classes to your schedule.
 If you enroll in the program after the last day to add classes, then the class will be added to your schedule in the next FALL Semester.
 Certain exceptions for graduating seniors can be considered if needed.
 These exceptions are handled on a case-by-case basis.